RavenfieldCommunity/HavenM/README.md

     - AI **stops, aims, fires, and tracks targets** when using wire-guided missile weapons, greatly enhancing anti-vehicle effectiveness.
     - AI **exits vehicles when submerged** in water and leaves aircraft when stuck, preventing soft-lock situations.
   - **Combat Behavior & Engagements**
-    - Ai in vehicle will pop countermeasure when taking damage and lower than half health ( ground vehicle only)
+    - Ai in a vehicle will pop countermeasure when taking damage and lower than half health ( ground vehicle only)
-    - Only veteran skill and Elite skill Ground vehicle driver can pop flare in response to lock on weapon tracking
+    - Only veteran skill and Elite skill Ground vehicle drivers can pop flare in response to lock-on weapon tracking
     - AI **fires more aggressively**, reducing hesitation and making firefights more intense.
     - AI from **all skill levels can lean**.
     - AI **hides behind the cover when under fire**.